 - Stick to the time allocated for your presentation (Gilbane)

-- Presenters should not infer that the conference, CSULB, CCC, CSU, UC, or the IOUs approve or endorse any product, software, service, or system for any reason.
-The logos of CSULB, CCC, CSU, UC, and the IOUs may not be used without prior express permission from the owner of that logo.
+- Presenters should not infer that the conference, UCSB, CCC, CSU, UC, or the utilities approve or endorse any product, software, service, or system for any reason.
+The logos of UCSB, CCC, CSU, UC, and the IOUs may not be used without prior express permission from the owner of that logo.
 (ASHRAE)

-- Presenters must be willing to share their PowerPoint presentations in PDF (or another un-editable form), in accordance with the accessibility guidelines, to be posted on the conference website.
+- Presenters must be willing to share their PowerPoint presentations in PDF (or another un-editable form) to be posted on the conference website.

-- All speakers must register for the conference, even if they are only attending one session.
+- All speakers must register and pay for the conference, even if they are only attending one session.
+Scholarships and fee waivers are available for speakers for who the cost is a barrier, however those must be applied for.
 Speakers not registered and paid in full 30 days prior to the conference will have their speaker invitations revoked and the session will be cancelled.
 Please note that we ask our speakers to participate throughout the conference.
 The goal of the conference is to create peer to peer networks which we value your involvement in.

 ASHRAE, I. b. (n.d.).
 Retrieved from https://www.ashrae.org/events/page/1503